-For the longest time, traditional monolithic Content Management Systems (CMS) like WordPress, Drupal, and Joomla, which couple the frontend and backend together, were the go-to approach for managing website content.
-However, with the rise of new technologies and the need for more flexible and scalable solutions, a new type of CMS has emerged: the Headless CMS.
+For the longest time, traditional monolithic Content Management Systems (CMS) like WordPress, Drupal, and Joomla, which couple the frontend presentation layer and backend together, were the go-to approach for managing website content.
+However, with the rise of new technologies and the need for more flexible and scalable solutions, a new type of content management systems (CMS) has emerged: the Headless CMS.

 Headless architecture is a contemporary web development approach that divides the frontend, the part of the system that users interact with, from the backend, which houses all of the data and logic.
 It entails separating the "head" (frontend) from the "body" (backend).